awslabs/sagemaker-debugger/docs/tensorflow/README.md

 ### Session based training
 We need to add Tornasole Hook and use it to create a monitored session for the job.
-First, we need to import `tornasole.tensorflow`.
+First, we need to import `smdebug.tensorflow`.
 ```
-import tornasole.tensorflow as ts
+import smdebug.tensorflow as ts
 ```
 Then create the TornasoleHook by specifying what you want to save, when you want to save them and